oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 * Do not disallow HMAC any longer.
 * Editorial changes aimed at improved clarity
 * Improve unlinkability considerations, mention that different KB keys must be used
+* Be more explicit that the VCDM and SD-JWT VC examples are only illustrative and do not define anything

    -07